Swiss Cheese Vine

 So easy to take care of.
 Just water when soil is dry and mist every few days.
 I have in a northern window that gets indirect light and during summer humid cloudy days I put outside on the east

 Swiss Cheese Vine needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

 Swiss Cheese Vine can tolerate being far from a window and light source.

 Place it less than 6 feet from a south-facing window to ensure it receives enough light to survive 💪.

-Select your city to see how the current weather in your area affects the placement of Swiss Cheese Vine in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Swiss Cheese Vine in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.

 By the time your plant has depleted the nutrients in its soil it’s likely grown enough to need a larger pot anyway.

 To replenish this plant's nutrients, repot your Swiss Cheese Vine after it doubles in size or once a year—whichever comes first.